Linux S1E3: With IP Control or Arbitrary Read-Write to Root

 Process Isolation

 In Linux, there is no shortage of ways to limit what a process can do.
 The most basic ones, like users, groups, and capabilities are assumed to be familiar to the reader.
 In the following, we will have a look at a couple of perhaps less-known mechanisms.
-However, be warned that there is more than that, for example, we will not discuss cgroups at all.
+However, be warned that there is more than that, for example, we will not discuss cgroups

 Seccomp

-Restricting the set of system calls that a process may issue, or arguments thereof, is a useful way to implement kernel attack surface reduction as well as the principle of least privilege.
-A process can use the seccomp system call to operate on its secure computing state.
+system call to operate on its secure computing state.
 Most notably, it can specify a set of programs, called filters, for the kernel’s BPF virtual machine that are run on each subsequent system call before the kernel invokes the actual syscall handler.
 Those programs receive the syscall number, arguments, and user-mode instruction pointer as input, and may indicate their decision via the return value [5].
 Actions range from simply allowing or denying the syscall to complex operations like delegating the decision to a supervisor process.

-Whether or not a process is subjected to syscall filtering when entering the kernel is decided by the TIF_SECCOMP bit in the flags of its thread_info structure, which is embedded into the task_struct [6].
+[6].
 The same mechanism is also used to, for example, notify a debugger of system calls a traced process performs.
-Regarding exploitation, this implies that we can disable seccomp enforcement by simply flipping a bit in the task_struct.
+Regarding exploitation, this implies that we can disable seccomp enforcement by simply flipping a bit in the task_struct

-Container runtimes like Docker run processes under a seccomp filter by default [7].
-However, our CTF challenge is using a custom seccomp profile [8].
-It enables a few system calls blocked by the default profile, like keyctl and add_key, which we already made good use of.
+, which we already made good use of.
 On the other hand, it is more restrictive in other areas, e.g., it blocks io-uring and System V message queue related system calls.
 While the former is probably a precautionary attack surface reduction due to the plethora of security vulnerabilities sprawling out of this subsystem [9], the latter is clearly targeted at preventing us from using the exploitation techniques evolving around the kernel objects of these syscalls [10] [11] [12] [13].

-Furthermore, both profiles block the setns system call, albeit in slightly different ways, that allows a process to change its namespace association, which makes for a smooth transition to our next topic.
+system call, albeit in slightly different ways, that allows a process to change its namespace association, which makes for a smooth transition to our next topic.

 Namespaces

 Namespaces are an abstraction that is wrapped around some global system resources, like filesystem mounts, process IDs, or the system time.
 For each such resource, every process is part of an instance of a namespace wrapping that resource.
 This can be used to give different sets of processes the illusion of exclusive access to a resource.
-You can inspect the namespaces of a process by listing the files in the /proc/<pid>/ns directory.
-Each file in this directory links directly to the kernel object representing the namespace instance the process is part of.
-There is one file for each type of namespace [14].
+You can inspect the namespaces of a process by listing the files in the /proc/<pid>/ns

 Most namespaces have a tree-like structure, and during exploitation, we oftentimes want to change the namespace association of our process to the root namespaces that all others are derived from.
 In my limited experience, the semantics of namespaces have plenty of intricacies and so does their implementation.
 Thus, there is ample opportunity for creating weird, unstable system states when performing the wrong set of manipulations during the exploit.

 Among public exploits, the agreed-upon strategy seems to be to perform a weird, incomplete, and unstable switch of all (but the user) namespaces of the init task in the exploit process’ PID namespace.
-ROP exploits perform this step through switch_task_namespaces(find_task_by_vpid(1), &init_nsproxy).
-What this does is make the root namespace objects available to our process under /proc/1/ns.
-Afterwards, we can use the setns system call with those files to let the kernel perform a more thorough switch of our own namespaces.
-Switching back to the root user namespace happens as a side effect of the call to commit_creds(prepare_kernel_cred(0)) found in those exploits, which also grants full capabilities in this namespace [15] [16].
+ROP exploits perform this step through switch_task_namespaces(find_task_by_vpid(1), &init_nsproxy)

 Interestingly, Docker is by default not running processes in separate user namespaces, which implies that a switch of namespaces is not necessary [17].
 However, even if it would that would require only minimal modifications to our exploit.